UnnaturalShadow/startup/README.md

 - [x] I completed the prerequisites for this deliverable (Simon deployed, GitHub link, Git commits)
 - [x] **Stores data in MongoDB** - Stores map information (image, lines, code).
 See database.js
 - [x] **Use MongoDB to store credentials** - Stores user and credentials.
 See database.js

+## WebSocket

+For this deliverable, I implemented a WebSocket-based system to synchronize drawing data between users in real time, enabling collaborative map editing.

+- [x] I completed the prerequisites for this deliverable (Simon deployed, GitHub link, Git commits)
+- [x] **Backend listens for WebSocket connections** – See `index.js`
+- [x] **Frontend establishes a WebSocket connection** – See `colMap.jsx`
+- [x] **Data transmitted over WebSocket** – Drawing events (line updates) are sent through the socket (see `index.js`)
+- [x] **WebSocket data rendered in frontend** – Incoming updates are applied immediately, keeping canvases in sync across users

+Real-time drawing synchronization is fully functional.
+I'm especially pleased with how responsive and seamless the collaboration feels, and I plan to expand this further as more map data is added.